 One thing hasn’t changed – your gap semester should be about you.
 Do something that interests you, makes you happy, and puts you closer toward achieving your own goals, whether they’re academic, professional or personal.
 “Assess for yourself what is most important to you and what areas you want to grow in, and construct a plan that reflects these goals and aspirations,” says Academic Advisor Matthew Bae.
 “Regardless of outcome, you will learn the most if you are basing your gap semester plans off of your own values and interests.”

 Students who get the most out of their gap semester don’t wait for opportunities to find them.
 They seek out and create their own opportunities.
 “This year in particular I have told my students that in a way this is the perfect fall gap to create your own internship opportunity,” says Academic Advisor Heidi Chase.
 “Sell yourself into an opportunity, don’t wait for one to find you.”
 She recommends identifying what skills you have to offer, and then reaching out to local businesses to see if they could use some extra help.

 Build a structured routine

 The best way to take control of a gap semester that might seem overwhelming is to add structure to your days.
-“Just like high school summers, the time will pass quickly, COVID or not.
+“Just like high school summers, the time will pass quickly,.
 So setting up a routine and planning early will help you maximize your time,” says Chase.
 Whether you’re phone banking for a political campaign or launching your YouTube account, set up designated blocks of time to work toward your goals.
 Having a routine will keep you on track and help you make the most out of your time.